How to become a lawyer

 Taking these steps ensures you’re prepared to launch your career as a lawyer.
 Learn from Australia’s leader in progressive and rigorous legal education that values small classes and interactive learning environments so you can develop your critical and analytical mind, practical job-ready skills and confidence to be a lawyer.
 UNSW Law & Justice sets you up for a successful and meaningful career with the pursuit of justice and community engagement at its core.

-UNSW Law & Justice graduates practise law worldwide and are recognised as 16th globally for employer reputation*.
-Utilising your well-rounded skills, multi-disciplinary knowledge, and practical experience can make you highly versatile to global employers.
+UNSW Law & Justice graduates practise law worldwide and are within the top 25 globally for employer reputation**.
+Utilising your well-rounded skills, multidisciplinary knowledge and practical experience can make you highly versatile to global employers.

 A good first step to an international career is to see if the location overseas is a common or civil law country.
 It’s important to check the requirements for legal practice in the country you’re hoping to work in, including recognised qualifications, registration/admission and any additional training specific to that jurisdiction.